alexhayes/deepselectrelated/README.md

 When using select_related on a deeply nested relationship and you have two (or possibly more) relationships that use the same model the SQL query is incorrect and thus the resulting model incorrect.

+This has been created as [https://code.djangoproject.com/ticket/20955#ticket issue #20955 in Django].

 ## Example